This Week's Speaker Highlights

-Praxis Mutual Funds® and Everence Financial®, a leading provider of faith-based financial products in the United States and a ministry of Mennonite Church USA.
-Mark has been in- volved in the field of ethical and socially responsible investing at Everence for nearly 25 years.
-He oversees the company’s work in socially responsible investing and impact investing (including investment screening, proxy voting, corporate engagement and community investing).
+Praxis Mutual Funds® and Everence Financial® is a leading provider of faith-based financial products in the United States and a ministry of Mennonite Church USA.
+Mark has been involved in the field of ethical and socially responsible investing at Everence for over 25 years.
+He oversees the company’s work in socially responsible and impact investing (including investment screening, proxy voting, corporate engagement and community investing).
 He works with products and programs throughout Everence to strengthen their creative integration of faith and finances.

 As Director of Sales for Praxis Mutual Funds, Mark provides leadership for the Praxis sales program.
 In this role, his primary focus is identifying and pursuing strategic opportunities for growth within the socially responsible, faith-based and impact investing industry.

 Iconik is a ﬁntech company that is deﬁning a new market based on the transformative power of shareholder voting.
 His experience spans the wealth management and brokerage industries, with a track record of building a successful mutual fund company, guiding industry groups, bulge bracket ﬁrms, family ofﬁces, and startups.